Gardens

 click on a tree marker to see a full size location photo in a popup window

-After neglecting the gardens somewhat during the house purchase and renovation process we have been hard at work to develop the gardens both by restoring what was already here as well as by innovation.
-The gardens are very much a work in progress and we hope that they will evolve and improve season by season as well as year by year.
-Indeed there are many interesting features to note throughout the year from the roses in full bloom in June to the herbaceous borders in July and August as well as the snowdrops and aconites in January and February closely followed by the drifts of daffodils in March and April and the formality of the “Osprey Garden” throughout the year.
+The gardens were established over 30 years ago and have constantly developed since.
+We have been hard at work to develop the gardens both by restoring what is already here as well as by innovation.
+The gardens, as with all gardens, are very much a constantly evolving work in progress and we hope that they will continue to evolve and improve season by season as well as year by year.
+Plans are also afoot to renovate the old hydraulic ram pump driven fountain in the moat.
+The hydraulic ram pump was installed almost 200 years ago and is still housed in its original underground brick pump house accessed by a spiral stairway.
+Indeed there are many other interesting features such as the probably unique ginkgo avenue, the rapidly maturing pinetum, the formal Osprey Garden, the flowing planting around the moat as well as the viewing mound densely planted with Lonicera Nitida with a spiral path taking one slowly to the summit.
+There are particular areas of interest throughout the year from the roses in full bloom in June to the herbaceous borders in July and August as well as the snowdrops and aconites in January and February closely followed by drifts of daffodils in March and April and the formality of the “Osprey Garden” throughout the year.